coolstar/csaudioacp3x/README.md

 Copy *devcon.exe* to a folder on the target computer where it is easier to find.
 For example, create a *C:\\Tools* folder and copy *devcon.exe* to that folder.

-Create a folder on the target for the built driver package (for example, *C:\\SimpleAudioSampleDriver*).
+Create a folder on the target for the built driver package (for example, *C:\\CsAudioAcp3xDriver*).
 Copy all the files from the built driver package on the host computer and save them to the folder that you created on the target computer.

 Create a folder on the target computer for the certificate created by the build process.
 For example, you could create a folder named *C:\\Certificates* on the target computer, and then copy *package.cer* to it from the host computer.
 You can find this certificate in the same folder on the host computer, as the *package* folder that contains the built driver files.
 On the target computer, right-click the certificate file, and click **Install**, then follow the prompts to install the test certificate.